LibraryCarpentry/lc-python-intro/episodes/libraries.md

 ## Pandas
 `Pandas` is a widely-used Python library for statistics using tabular data.
 Essentially, it give you access to 2-dimensional tables whose columns have names and can have different data types.
-We can start using Pandas by reading a `Comma Separated Values` (CSV) data file with the function `pd.read_csv()`.
+We can start using pandas by reading a `Comma Separated Values` (CSV) data file with the function `pd.read_csv()`.
 The function `.read_csv()` expects as an argument the path to and name of the file to be read.
 This returns a dataframe that you can assign to a variable.

 ### Find your CSV files

 From the file browser in the left sidebar you can select the `data` folder to view the contents of the folder.
 If you downloaded and uncompressed the dataset correctly, you should see a series of CSV files from 2011 to 2022.
 If you double-click on the first file, `2011_circ.csv`, you will see a preview of the CSV file in a new tab in the main panel of JupyterLab.

-Let's load that file into a Pandas DataFrame, and save it to a new variable called `df`.
+Let's load that file into a pandas DataFrame, and save it to a new variable called `df`.

 ```python
 df = pd.read_csv('data/2011_circ.csv')